mikhailshilkov/mikhailio-docpad/src/documents/2018/07/monads-re-explained-in-csharp/index.html.md

 }
 ```

-I used `List<T>` but it could be any class or plain `IEnumerable<T>`.
+I used `List<T>` but it could be any class or plain `IEnumerable<T>` interface.

-Who would we combine the methods into one workflow?
+How would we combine the methods into one workflow?
 Traditional version would look like this:

 ```